- Government Documents

 While the primary purpose of the Libraries is to support the instructional and research needs of the students, faculty, and staff of the university, guest borrowing privileges are extended to Rutgers alumni, individuals with community borrower cards, and faculty from other higher education institutions where there are reciprocal borrowing agreements in place.
 If you are not a member of one of these categories, you may borrow materials from the Rutgers University Libraries through your local library's interlibrary borrowing service.
 Individuals who cannot satisfy their information requirements through their local public library, organizational library, or interlibrary loan may purchase guest borrowing privileges by submitting an application form and $100 annual fee.
 See the Alumni and Community Guest Borrowing Privileges web page for a description of guest borrowing privileges.

-Since 1989, the Library of Science and Medicine (LSM) has been a depository library for United States patents and trademarks.
-All materials related to patents and trademarks are accessible via www.uspto.gov .
-We provide training and reference services regarding patents and trademarks.
-Please see our subject research guide on patents and trademarks for further information.
+The Library of Science and Medicine (LSM) is a Patent and Trademark Resource Center, and has been a depository library for United States patents and trademarks since 1989.
+Although all materials related to patents and trademarks are accessible via www.uspto.gov, the library provides training and reference services.
+For further information consult the patents and trademarks research guides.

 Hours and Directions